lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 3. Check the progress file: `.progress.json` to see which steps completed
 4. Review error messages and stack traces for specific error details
 5. Use the verification helpers to isolate whether the issue lies in clipping, table conversion, or scoring
+6. Verify that all required map files are generated during analysis (suitability, SOC, and pH maps)